Suhaib-Ersan/Plants-planet/README.md

 # Plants-planet
-A site for a company called "Plants planet"
+A mockup site for a company called "Plants planet"